 Aside from a VCR, this unit also reminds us a bit of a gaming console, albeit a small one.
 If you’re a fan of the console look, this case may appeal to you for that reason, too.

 Additionally, since this case is shaped rather simply, it would be very easy to customize with art, skins, or stickers of any kind, if that’s something you enjoy.
-While it only comes in black, we’ve run across several white or off-colored home builds online since the case takes paint very well.
+While it only comes in black, we’ve run across several white or off-colored home builds online since the case handles paint very well.

 Do be aware that this PC case has some clearance issues – it’s only just over 3” wide on its shortest side, so this can cause some clearance issues with large parts (CPU coolers in particular.)
 This case does optionally come with an included PSU that works well.
 The PSU option doubles the price of the case, but it’s not a bad option, as buying a separate mid-tier PSU would cost about the same as buying the bundle.